 Clyman is a tiny village located in the state of Wisconsin.
 With a population of 396 people and just one neighborhood, Clyman is the 470th largest community in Wisconsin.
 Clyman has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Clyman is a blue-collar town, with 56.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Clyman, you'll notice that it is more blue-collar than most other communities in America.
+50.00% of Clyman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Clyman is a village of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Clyman who work in office and administrative support (7.52%), management occupations (6.64%), and sales jobs (5.31%).
+There are especially a lot of people living in Clyman who work in office and administrative support (12.14%), management occupations (8.74%), and sales jobs (5.34%).

 Also of interest is that Clyman has more people living here who work in computers and math than 95% of the places in the US.

-Clyman is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Clyman doesn't have a public transportation system that people use for their commute.

-The per capita income in Clyman in 2022 was $32,710, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
-This equates to an annual income of $130,840 for a family of four.
+The per capita income in Clyman in 2022 was $37,312, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $149,248 for a family of four.
 However, Clyman contains both very wealthy and poor people as well.

 The most common language spoken in Clyman is English.
 Other important languages spoken here include Spanish and Italian.

-Did you know that the neighborhood has more German and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more German ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 58.0% of this neighborhood's residents have German ancestry and 0.5% have Czechoslovakian ancestry.
+In fact, 59.7% of this neighborhood's residents have German ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

 The neighbors in the neighborhood in Clyman are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 45.9% of the neighborhoods in America.
-In addition, 7.7% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 56.8% of America's neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 44.2% of the neighborhoods in America.
+With 12.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 56.6% of U.S. neighborhoods.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.